Kostas Georgakis

+Kostas Georgakis (Κώστας Γεωργάκης; 23 August 1948 – 19 September 1970) was a Greek student studying geology in Italy.
+On 26 July 1970, while in Italy, he gave an interview denouncing the dictatorial regime of Georgios Papadopoulos.
+The junta retaliated by attacking him, pressuring his family, and rescinding his military exemption.
+In a final, fatal, protest in the early hours of 19 September 1970, Georgakis set himself ablaze in Matteotti square in Genoa.
+He died later that day, and his funeral on 22 September was attended by an estimated 1,500 people, including Greek actress Melina Mercouri.
+After being briefly interred in Genoa, his remains were transported by ship to Corfu, and on 18 January 1971 he was buried.
+After the junta collapsed, the Government of Greece erected a monument and plaque in his home town of Corfu, another plaque was placed in Matteotti Square, and multiple poems have been written in his honor.

 Early life

 Georgakis grew up in Corfu in a family of five.
 His father was a self-employed tailor of modest means.
 Both his father and grandfather distinguished themselves in the major wars that Greece fought in the 20th century.
 He attended the second lyceum in Corfu where he excelled in his studies.
 In August 1967, a few months after the 21 April coup in Greece, Georgakis went to Italy to study as a geologist in Genoa.
 He received 5,000 drachmas per month from his father and this, according to friends' testimony, made him feel guilty for the financial burden his family endured so that he could attend a university.
 In Italy he met Rosanna, an Italian girl of the same age and they got engaged.
-In 1968 Georgakis became a member of the Center Union party of Georgios Papandreou.
+In 1968, Georgakis became a member of the Center Union party of Georgios Papandreou.